 MSI holds a seminar for employees scheduling to take a childcare leave to prepare them to be successful when they return to work and provides an environment which allows e-learning to be available at home during childcare leave, in an effort to support employees' performance after their leave.
 In addition, dedicated childcare operators partnering with the company call the employees six months and three months before the month that their childcare leave is due to end, providing support for employees by checking on the situation of their childcare activities(*), and providing information about nursery schools.

-To further strengthen support for female employees who hope to work actively after childcare leave, ADI launched the Childcare Career Support Project, in which interviews before both taking and maturity of childcare leave are set mandatory, as well as introduced the Working Mother Meeting, which offers a venue for communication among female employees who return to work from childcare leave, thus helping to ease various worries and encouraging them to think about their future work styles.
-Additionally, as a support of creating a raising children friendly environment, corporate-led nursery facility has become newly available since June.
+To further strengthen support for female employees who hope to work actively after childcare leave, ADI launched the Childcare Career Support Project, in which interviews between the employee and her supervisor before both taking childcare leave and after return to work are set as mandatory, as well as introduced the Working Mother Meeting, which offers a venue for communication among female employees who return to work from childcare leave, thus helping to ease various worries and encouraging them to think about their future work styles.
+Additionally, as a means of support for creating a friendly environment for employees raising children, corporate-led nursery facilities have become newly available for use at 70 locations across Japan.

 On-site nursery facility (Narimasu, Itabashi-ku, Tokyo) set up by ADI can be used by employees of MSI, MSI Aioi Life, and Mitsui Direct General in addition to those of ADI.
 Furthermore, each of the MS&AD Group companies, in a tie-up with childcare-related business operators, provides a program under which discounts can be enjoyed for admission fees, annual membership fees, and usage charges when using day nurseries, babysitters, etc. to help employees raise their children, as a unified Group.